Introduction

 • Profile type: Settings Catalog

-5. Search for and add "Configure InPrivate mode availability (User)" under the Edge category
+4. 4 Search for and add "Configure InPrivate mode availability (User)"

-Note: Technical Insight: This Settings Catalog policy leverages the Microsoft Edge Administrative Templates to configure the InPrivate browsing behavior via the Windows Policy CSP.
-Behind the scenes, Intune sends a SyncML command targeting the Policy CSP with the OMA-URI:
+This Settings Catalog policy leverages Microsoft Edge Administrative Templates via the Windows Policy CSP.
+Intune sends SyncML commands targeting the Policy CSP with OMA-URI targeting registry keys under HKLM\SOFTWARE\Policies\Microsoft\Edge.

 Step 3: Create the Kiosk Policy

-1. In Intune, navigate to Devices > Configuration
+1. 1 Navigate to Devices > Configuration in Intune

 • Platform: Windows 10 and later